Mipmapping example

 Indeed the keyworkd naming is misleading.

-With mipmap_inputX you’re not telling that everything sampled by X can get a mipmap, but that pass X-1 will provide mipmaps to everything that samples from it (with some caveats about feedbacks).
+With mipmap_inputX you’re not telling that everything sampled by X can give a mipmap, but that pass X-1 will provide mipmaps to everything that samples from it (with some caveats about feedbacks).

 This weird behaviour applies to other metadatas as well.